 Stereo USB microphones are designed so that both mic capsules run through the analog-to-digital converter and are outputted as stereo digital audio data.
 This works similarly to having two individual microphones setup in a stereo miking technique, having each of them run through a single audio interface (ADC), and then having them panned in a mixing console or DAW.
 The main difference here is that the stereo USB mic can record directly to a stereo track without the need for pan adjustments in the mix.

-The most popular stereo USB microphones on the market is the Blue Yeti (link to check the price on Amazon).
+The most popular stereo USB microphone on the market is the Blue Yeti (link to check the price on at Blue Mictophones).
 When this multi-pattern mic is set to stereo mode, it engages its two stereo mic capsules that are set in an XY arrangement.
 The Blue Yeti outputs stereo digital audio data from its USB output that can be captured directly inside a computer’s digital audio workstation.

 Blue Microphones is also featured in My New Microphone’s Top Best Microphone Brands You Should Know And Use.